-When you are insuring your business the different types of cover and policies can be confusing.
-As such, it is important to take the time to understand some of the key fundamental options, together with the potential exposures which they protect.
+When you are insuring your business, the different types of coverage and policies can be confusing.
+As such, it is essential to take the time to understand some of the key fundamental options, together with the potential exposures which they protect.

 One of the most frequent questions we are asked is the difference between Public Liability Insurance and Professional Indemnity and which is the most important.

 In simple terms, Public Liability Insurance provides protection for your legal liability against claims for injury or damage as a result of the actions of you (or one of your employees) in the course of carrying out your work.